 DEPARTURE MONTHS

 The Amalfi Coast is one of the most dramatic coastlines in Europe.
 Mountains jut steeply out of the Mediterranean and picturesque towns nestled in the coves below.
-Walking the ancient hillsides studded with lemon groves and framed by deep gorges, we descend from the Agerola Plain to the quaint towns of Positano, Ravello and of course Amalfi itself.
-No visit to the Bay of Naples would be complete without a trip to see the remains of Pompeii under the imposing volcanic cone of Mount Vesuvius.
+Walk the ancient hillsides studded with lemon groves and framed by deep gorges, from the Agerola Plain to the quaint towns of Positano, Ravello and Amalfi.
 The best is saved till last with arguably the world's best coastal walk: the 'Walk of the Gods'.
-Away from the trails, sample incredible food and wine just like the Italians do.

 DEPARTURE MONTHS

-The Amalfi Coast stretches 50km from Sorrento to Salerno and is one of the most breath-taking coastlines in Europe.
+Stretching 50km from Sorrento to Salerno, the Amalfi Coast is one of the most breath-taking coastlines in Europe.
 Steep terraces full of scented lemon groves fall sheer into a deep blue Mediterranean sea; whitewashed houses cling precariously to unforgiving slopes while sea and sky merge in one vast blue horizon.
-Colourful towns are pasted onto the steep slopes and have a history dating back 100’s of years.

 DEPARTURE MONTHS